Mareaucanard/GLaDOS-epitech-2026/docs/_posts/2023-10-18-builtin-io.markdown

 print(data);
 {% endhighlight %}

-- `read` - Read from `fd` passed as argument untill a newline is read.
+- `read` - Read from `fd` passed as argument until a newline is read.
 {% highlight GLaDOS %}
 read(fd);
 {% endhighlight %}

-- `input` - Read from the standard input untill a newline is read.
+- `input` - Read from the standard input until a newline is read.
 {% highlight GLaDOS %}
 input();
 {% endhighlight %}